 Here, required = needed, a lot of people = a great number of people.

 So, the answer is: wood

 Question 25-26: (Choosing TWO answers from given options)

 Let’s take a look at paragraph C where Diamond presumes, and the writer mentions, “they (the Rapanui people) laid the moai on wooden sledges; hauled over log rails, but that required both a lot of wood and a lot of people.”
-However, in paragraph E, Hunt and Lipo opines, and the author writes, “moving the moai required few people and no wood.”
-So, it can be gathered that Hunt and Lipo’s suggestion differs with Diamond about how the moai were transported.
+However, in paragraph E, Hunt and Lipo give their opinion, and the author says here, “moving the moai required few people and no wood.”
+So, it can be gathered that Hunt and Lipo’s suggestion differs from Diamond’s about how the moai were transported.
 Again, in paragraph C, Diamond believes that the moai (the statues) accelerated the destruction of the island whereas in paragraph F, the writer opines, “Hunt and Lipo are convinced that the settlers were not wholly responsible for the loss of the island’s trees.”
 So, here, Hunt and Lipo disagree with Diamond’s view about the impact of the moai on Rapanui society.

 So, the answers are: B and C

 Please make comments if you like this post and have any queries.